TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 48/Genesis 48.1.md

 ---

-And it came to pass after these things, that one said to Joseph, Behold, thy father is sick: and he took with him his two sons, Manasseh and Ephraim.
+It happened after these things, that someone said to Joseph, "Behold, your father is sick."
+He took with him his two sons, Manasseh and Ephraim.